ECE3SAT/ece3sat.github.io/content/Blog/2018-02-01-design-the-best-architecture-ever.md

 - the actual requirements supported by the architecture
 - the definitions of the various structures
 - the inter-relationships between the structures outlining the documentation representing the various structures
-- how these documents are laid out (i.e.,modeling techniques, notation, semantics, etc.), and so on.
+- how these documents are laid out (i.e.,modelling techniques, notation, semantics, etc.), and so on.

 2. **A document for each structure**

 >This document should indicate which requirements are being supported by the structure and how these requirements are being supported by the design, as well as any relative constraints, issues, or open items.
 This document should also contain graphical and non-graphical (i.e., tabular, text, etc.) representations of each of the various elements within the structure.
 For instance, a graphical representation of the structural elements and relationships would include an index containing a textual summary of the various elements, their behavior, their interfaces, and their relationships to other structural elements.

-This document should be easily adaptable in specification formalism like UML (*Unified Modeling Language*).
+This document should be easily adaptable in specification formalism like UML (*Unified Modelling Language*).

 #### 6. Analyzing and evaluating the architecture